Top 31 Best Writing Contests for High School Students | Polygence

 • Play: $500 (1st), $250 (2nd), $100 (3rd)

-Princeton University has two poetry contests that are open to 11th-grade students, and it is possible to enter both of them:
+The Lewis Center for the Arts - Princeton University offers two poetry contests that are open to 11th-grade students, and it is possible to enter both of them:

 • Hosting institution: National Academy of Engineering